BartenderTV/Merchantbot/README.md

 `.cleanv+t`  |  Deletes all text channels ending in `-voice` for which voicechannels are not found. **Use at your own risk.**
 `.v+t`, `.voice+text`  |  Creates a text channel for each voice channel only users in that voice channel can see.If you are server owner, keep in mind you will see them all the time regardless.
 `.scsc`  |  Starts an instance of cross server channel.
 You will get a token as a DMthat other people will use to tune in to the same instance
-`.jcsc`  |  Joins current channel to an instance of cross server channel using the token.
+`.jcsc`  |  Joins current channel to an instance of crossh server channel using the token.
 `.lcsc`  |  Leaves Cross server channel instance from this channel `.asar`  |  Adds a role, or list of roles separated by whitespace(use quotations for multiword roles) to the list of self-assignable roles. |  .asar Gamer
 `.rsar`  |  Removes a specified role from the list of self-assignable roles.